-- effective, prudent and ethical oversight of the Zurich Branch, including managing the business activities and back office function of the Zurich Branch, - implementing and monitoring the annual business plan of the Zurich Branch as approved by the Board of Directors, and - managing the interaction and relationship with other management and AXIS Capital committees.
+- effective, prudent and ethical oversight of the Zurich Branch, including managing the business activities and back office function of the Zurich Branch, - · implementing and monitoring the annual business plan of the Zurich Branch as approved by the Board of Directors, and - managing the interaction and relationship with other management and AXIS Capital committees.

 The Zurich Branch Management Committee includes Zurich branch executives holding senior positions.
+The management committee may co-opt other positions onto the committee.